Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Interviewing Experts

-\item[{\bf R1}] {\bf Capturing relatedness between visual elements.} The first and foremost requirement is to capture relatedness between visual elements, which can be affected by many factors.
-Therefore, the technique should be intelligent enough to take as much knowledge as possible into consideration.
+{\bf R1} {\bf Capturing relatedness.} The first requirement is to capture relatedness between visual elements, which can be affected by many factors, including types and spatial features.
+The technique should be intelligent enough to predict relatedness by considering as much information as possible.

-\item[{\bf R2}] {\bf Considering spatial distances.} According to the expert interview, spatial distance is the frequently mentioned consideration during the design process.
-They prefer to search for elements in the neighborhood when composing a group.
-The grouping technique should give priority to the visual elements that are in the neighborhood and placed close.

-\item[{\bf R3}] {\bf Constructing a hierarchical tree structure.} The hierarchical grouping result should be a tree structure.
+{\bf R2} {\bf Constructing a hierarchical structure.} The grouping result should be a hierarchical tree structure according to the visual hierarchy.
 A parent group can contain multiple sub-groups.
 However, a sub-group cannot be across multiple parent groups.
+In this way, the exact group can be easily accessed from its parent group.